joelckwong/setupkubernetes/README.md

 run sudo kubeadm join .... on the worker nodes

-run kubectl get nodes on master
+run "kubectl get pods --all-namespaces" and "kubectl get nodes" on master